Studies continue to put a harsh light on proton pump inhibitors (PPIs), which are medications used...READ MORE

 The Journal Sentinel conducted an investigation in 2012 that analyzed the pharmaceutical financial ties of doctors who served on 16 medication guideline panels.
 It found that 66 percent of doctors on each panel had received money from pharmaceutical companies.
 More than 80 percent of doctors serving on nine of the panels had financial ties to drug companies.

-The article also revealed that companies that either manufacture or market Xarelto (as well as other anti-coagulants Pradaxa and Eliquis) paid guidelines committee members at least $400,000 in food, travel and other expenses from August 2013 to 2014.
+The article also revealed that companies that either manufacture or market Xarelto (as well as other anti-coagulants, Pradaxa) paid guidelines committee members at least $400,000 in food, travel and other expenses from August 2013 to 2014.
 Payments ranged from $4,000 to $50,000, according to the paper.

 Yet another layer of conflict exists when it comes to the medical societies that issue new treatment guidelines for medications, the Journal Sentinel reported.
 Anti-coagulant drug companies paid those societies at least $40 million over the last four years.